100615056/CS50-2021-Problem-Sets/README.md

 - Return the minimum vote total for currently running candidates

 is_tie
-- If every current candidate has the same number of votes, return true; otherwise return false
+- If every current candidate has the same number of votes, return true; otherwise, return false

 eliminate
 - Eliminate candidate(s) who the minimum number of votes.